 Who We Are

-The KNUST-IVI Collaborative Centre, operating under the School of Public Health, KNUST, is a multidisciplinary research centre engaged in the execution of complex, multi-site biomedical trials, vaccine efficacy studies, disease surveillance programs, and implementation of public health projects.
-Under the leadership of Professor Ellis Owusu-Dabo, the centre has become a model of scientific rigor, regulatory compliance, and translational research excellence.
-Driven by a commitment to high-impact, policy-relevant science, the KNUST-IVI Collaborative Centre integrates robust quality assurance mechanisms, continuous staff capacity development, and cross-sectorial partnerships to contribute meaningfully to Ghana’s health research landscape and beyond.
+The KNUST-IVI Collaborative Centre, operating under the School of Public Health, Kwame Nkrumah University of Science and Technology (KNUST), is a multidisciplinary research centre renowned for conducting complex, multi-site biomedical clinical trials, vaccine efficacy studies, disease surveillance programmes, and implementation science projects.
+Established through a strategic partnership between the KNUST and the International Vaccine Institute (IVI), Korea, the Centre was officially commissioned on 5 July 2021.
+It reflects a longstanding collaboration between the two institutions in the field of vaccine development studies and infectious disease burden research.
+Under the visionary leadership of Professor Ellis Owusu-Dabo, the Centre has emerged as a beacon of scientific excellence, regulatory compliance, and impactful translational research.
+With a commitment to evidence-based science and policy influence, the Centre integrates strong quality assurance systems, continuous staff development, and interdisciplinary partnerships to advance Ghana’s public health agenda and contribute to global health innovation.

 ;